PASSOVER SCHEDULE FOR 2022

 Tasting the Charoset, a mixture of sweet red wine, raisins, nuts and apples, reminds us of the mortar the slaves used to make and lay the bricks in Egypt.

-There is an egg on the Seder plate which symbolizes the new life that God brought by bringing the people out of Egypt and forming a new nation called Israel, and eventually from Israel, forming the Church of God through Christ as Messiah.
+There is an egg on the Seder plate.
+It symbolizes the new life God brought by bringing the people out of Egypt and forming a new nation called Israel.
+Eventually from Israel, came forth others.
+All believers forming the Church of God through Yehsua as Messiah.

 FORMING GOD’S FAMILY